-800 Tequila is owned by the Beckman family, the same family who own the Jose Cuervo brand.
-The 1800 brand was launched in 1975 but named after the year 1800, which according to legend was the first year in which Tequila was successfully aged in wood.
-1800 comes in distinctive trapezoidal bottles intended to resemble Mayan pyramids, and has marketed itself as a top shelf sipping Tequila, positioned as a solid alternative to Patron.
-The brand has featured Ray Liotta and Michael Imperio in advertisements, counts rapper Rick Ross among its brand ambassadors, and has sponsorship deals with the Los Angeles Lakers and New York Knicks.
-1800 makes a fine alternative to Patron if you’re ripping shots at a club, but many bartenders and tequila enthusiasts will tell you that there are superior bottles out there for similar prices.
+1800 Tequila is owned by the Beckman family, the same family that owns the Jose Cuervo brand.
+The 1800 brand was launched in 1975 but named after the year 1800, which, according to legend, was the first year in which Tequila was successfully aged in wood.
+1800 comes in distinctive trapezoidal bottles intended to resemble Mayan pyramids and has marketed itself as a top-shelf sipping tequila, positioning itself as a solid alternative to Patron.
+Though 1800 makes a fine alternative to Patron if you’re ripping shots at a club, many bartenders and tequila enthusiasts will tell you that there are superior bottles out there for similar prices.

 - 1800 Silver

 The flagship of the brand, 1800 Silver, is likely the 1800 product most familiar to you.
 Double distilled and rested for two weeks in oak barrels, 1800 has a slight peppery note to it, and some describe it as sweet or even a bit fruity.
 While 1800 claims to be 100% Blue Weber agave, it is still branded as “Silver” rather than as Tequila Blanco.
 This could be for marketing purposes, or to make it more easily comparable to Patron, which also goes by “Silver” over Blanco.
 However, this can cause some confusion, as “Silver” is sometimes used to describe mixto tequila, which does not meet the requirements of Blanco tequila.